€10 credit on 2+ art prints in my shop

 Thermal pools

 The baths impress not only with their sheer size, but also with their many distinct architectural and cultural features.
 From vast, imposing halls to intricate details, there’s a great deal to discover throughout the complex.
-These highlights are what make a visit truly worthwhile:
+These are the highlights that make your visit truly worthwhile:

 Explore the Baths of Caracalla

-From my perspective as an artist, the Baths of Caracalla should be part of any Rome itinerary.
+If you’re a fan of Roman history, the Baths of Caracalla should definitely be part of your Rome itinerary.
 They offer a vivid glimpse into life in ancient Rome, immersing you in the scale and history of the past.
-Even if you’re not familiar with Latin history, the baths are a delight to explore — especially in spring, when daisies bloom across the lush meadows, striped with long shadows cast by the low-set sun.
-The special atmosphere of Rome, including the Baths of Caracalla has inspired me to create a series of Mediterranean landscape paintings based on Rome, capturing my deep connection to the Eternal City and the beautiful memories it has evoked in me.
+And even if you’re not familiar with Roman history, the baths are a delight to explore — especially in spring, when daisies bloom across the lush meadows.
+The Baths of Caracalla have also influenced my Mediterranean landscape paintings, particularly in my Primavera a Roma collection.

-If you're planning your next trip to Rome, check out my ten-day Rome itinerary featuring key sights, hidden gems, and day trip ideas — perfect for first-time visitors as well as those who want to discover the city in greater depth.
+If you're planning your next trip to Rome, check out my Rome itinerary, featuring iconic landmarks and hidden gems I discovered on my journey as a Mediterranean-inspired artist.
 Or explore my guides to walking the Appian Way, which starts near the Baths of Caracalla, as well as the Park of the Aqueducts.